 5 pm – Return in time for end of siesta.
 Drunkenly stroll through plazas, eat gelato and take a nap.

 9 pm – Restaurants open; splurge on $8 bottles of wine.
-Wonder if this is a good idea when I have only eaten had wine and gelato since 10 am this morning.
+Wonder if this is a good idea when I have only eaten gelato since this morning.

 10 pm – Dinner service starts.
 Do not care that everyone else eats after midnight.
 Stuff my face with wood-fired oven pizza and fresh pasta.